hanford/react-tooltip-portal/README.md

 * `active`: boolean, the tooltip will be visible if true
 * `position`: top, right, bottom or left.
 Default to left.
 * `parent`: the tooltip will be placed next to this element, must be a react ref
+* `timeout`: amount of time to allow for user to hover over tooltip (will stay open if hovering regardless of props.active)
 * `tipStyle`: object, override any of the tool tips default styles

 MIT © [Jack Hanford](http://jackhanford.com)